top of page

 Mudi Color in Breed Standards:

 All the above colors and patterns are accepted in the various breed standards except for Albino, which is a disqualification.
 Minimal white markings on the chest and toes are acceptable but not desirable when following breed standards.
 Dark brown is the preferred eye color in a Mudi; yellow eyes depending on the parent club, will be disqualified or receive low marks from judges.
+UKC will allow Sable & Tan Points as a fault.
 You can find links to the three (3) primary standards on our About the Mudi page.

 Mudi Litter - Various Colors & Patterns